awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 Once you log into your [Student portal](https://student.cloudprojectbootcamp.com/users/sign_in), From the Resources section, you watch all the [Video Instructional Content Playlist](https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv)

 - You can also watch the same, Click on Submissions, Week 0, From the ToDo List.
-- ***Proceed with setting up of the following tasks that you need for this bootcamp as per the instructions given in the videos.***
+- ***Proceed with setting up the following tasks that you need for this bootcamp as per the instructions given in the videos.***
 - Update the Checklist

-# Required Homework/Tasks
+# Required Tasks needed to complete the Homework

 ## 1. Create a Github Account